My Croatian Stuffed Peppers Recipe (Punjene Paprike)

 If You’re Going To Make Them, Here Are Some Tips In Advance From My Kitchen To Yours

 • Use a mix of yellow, red, or green capsicums.
-It always looks so lovely to see the different colors on the plate.
+The different colors on the plate always look lovely

 Here Is My Recipe